tevador/RandomX/README.md

 RandomX behaves like a keyed hashing function: it accepts a key `K` and arbitrary input `H` and produces a 256-bit result `R`.
 Under the hood, RandomX utilizes a virtual machine that executes programs in a special instruction set that consists of a mix of integer math, floating point math and branches.
 These programs can be translated into the CPU's native machine code on the fly.
 Example of a RandomX program translated into x86-64 assembly is [program.asm](doc/program.asm).
 A portable interpreter mode is also provided.

-RandomX can operate in two modes:
+RandomX can operate in two main modes with different memory requirements:

 * **Fast mode** - requires 2080 MiB of shared memory.
-* **Light mode** - requires only 256 MiB of shared memory, but runs significantly slower and uses more power per hash.
+* **Light mode** - requires only 256 MiB of shared memory, but runs significantly slower

 ## Documentation